 This page describes many of the IETF email lists, where most of the daily work of the IETF is conducted.

-While most IETF work takes place online, including on email lists, meetings and other events such as Hackathons provide in-person opportunities to advance work.
+While most IETF work takes place online, meetings and other events such as Hackathons provide in-person opportunities to advance work.

 An unofficial motto of the IETF is, "We believe in rough consensus and running code."
 Implementation experience provides critical feedback to the standardization process.

 Birds of a Feather sessions (BOFs) are initial discussions about a particular topic of interest to the IETF community.
 BOFs are usually held at IETF meetings, and requests to hold a BOF must be made significantly in advance of the meeting.